-The Department of Mental Health (DMH) deems the safety of both patients served and staff to be of paramount importance in our treatment settings.
+The Department of State Hospitals (DSH) deems the safety of both patients served and staff to be of paramount importance in our treatment settings.
 The use of seclusion and restraints has been a safety measure for dangerous and at-risk patients when other less restrictive interventions have failed.
-However, while maintaining a safe treatment setting, DMH seeks to continually and substantially minimize the use of seclusion and behavioral restraint in the state hospitals and psychiatric programs, and to prevent the emergency situations that necessitate their use.
+However, while maintaining a safe treatment setting, DSH seeks to continually and substantially minimize the use of seclusion and behavioral restraint in the state hospitals and psychiatric programs, and to prevent the emergency situations that necessitate their use.
 In addition, patients are viewed as partners and actively recruited to participate in efforts to discover effective ways for them to manage their symptoms and have their needs met without resorting to self harm or unsafe behavior.

-DMH operates five state hospitals and two psychiatric programs throughout California.
+DSH operates five state hospitals and three psychiatric programs throughout California.
 Each state hospital provides inpatient treatment services for Californians with serious mental illnesses.

 - Department of State Hospitals - Atascadero